 Today, fellow themepunks, I’d like to introduce you to the most popular of my Disneyland photos, and one of my most popular shots overall.
 I snapped this one at Off The Page in Disney California Adventure in October 2009, and yes, I moved the figurines together; they weren’t positioned like this when I discovered them.

 I have two reasons for posting this image here today.
 First and foremost is that this shot has found its way into the Tumblr/Pinterest/I Can Haz Cheezburger? realm of hazy authorship, and I need to assert my claim to this thing before it ends up being credited to some other horny idiot.
 Attention thieving scumbags: I have the original file and several other shots in the series, and it’s been on my Flickr page for three years–seriously, you’re gonna tangle with me on this?
 Commune with your fucking advice animals and let them talk some sense into you.
-Pinch my content and I’ll eat your heart and liver and maybe your spleen, even though it’ll spoil my dinner.

 The other reason I’m posting here today is because I think the October 2009 visit that produced this irresistible image may have been my last trip to Disneyland.
 I can’t believe it, either.
 I’ve been to Walt Disney World twice in the last three years, and I’ve enjoyed my visits there–but I haven’t been back to the theme park(s) that inspired the creation of this bl-g for nearly three years, due to financial hardship and simple bad luck.